seznam/QApe/README.md

 	// Preview mode will overwrite other config values
 	// to display the scenario on the local computer
 	// in non-headless mode.
 It will also run only
-	// user defined scenarios and will not try to minify them.
+	// defined scenarios and will not try to minify them.
 	previewMode: false,
 	// Wait time (in ms) between actions in preview mode.
 	previewModePauseTime: 1500,